lbechberger/MLinPractice/README.md

 - `-c` or `--char_length`: Count the number of characters in the "tweet" column of the data frame. (see code/feature_extraction/character_length.py)
 - `-m` or `--month`: Extract the month in which the tweet was published from the "date" column of the data frame.
 - `-s` or `--sentiment`: Extract a compound sentiment value from the original tweet using VADER.
+- `-p` or `--photos`: Extracts binary for whether tweet has photo(s) attached from the "photo" column
+- `-@` or `--mention`: Extracts binary for whether someone has been mentioned by the tweet author from the "mention" column
+- `-u` or `--url` Extracts binary for whether a url is attached to tweet from the "url" column
+- `-rt` or `--retweet`: Extracts number of retweets from the "retweet_count" column
+- `-re` or `--replies`: Extracts number of replies from the "replies_count" column
+- `-#` or `--hashtag`: Extracts binary for whether a hashtag is attached to tweet from the "hashtag" column
+- `-l` or `--likes`E xtracts amount of likes from a tweet from the "likes_count" column
+- `-d` or `--daytime`: Extracts at which time of day tweet was tweeted from the "time" column
+- `-n` or `--ner`: Collects the number of entities in a tweet

 Moreover, the script support importing and exporting fitted feature extractors with the following optional arguments:
 - `-i` or `--import_file`: Load a configured and fitted feature extraction from the given pickle file.
 Ignore all parameters that configure the features to extract.